 Visas and the sunny weather might be why we moved to Mexico, but San Pancho is what made us stay.

 We flew into San Pancho’s nearest airport in Puerto Vallarta – a metropolitan coastal city about an hour south of the town.
-When we arrived, the airport staff were so welcoming and offering us free margaritas.
+When we arrived, the airport staff were so welcoming and offered us free margaritas.
 They also thought Paul and I were honeymooners, until we said, “Nope!
 We’re moving to San Pancho, even though this is our first time in Mexico.”

 Many people asked, “Why San Pancho?”